LinguistDeveloper/clarive/docs/en/admin/roles.markdown

 current rol.

+ The permit also gives permission to administer see CIs so it is not necessary to add the two.
+To specify the CIs, you have to drag the action.
+In the new window, select the roles and collections that the user can view / manage.
+You can also add negative filters.
+For example, if the user can see all CIs least the project collection, you can add all roles and then a negative filter to the collection.

 ## Actions

-Actions are logically grouped, actions can be added related to the following groups :
+Actions are logically grouped, actions can be added related to the following groups:

-- `Admin`: All actions related to the tool administration e.g. topic administration, user administration
+- `admin` - All actions related to the tool administration e.g. topic administration, user administration

-- `Artifacts`: All action related to Artifacts
+- `artifacts` - All action related to Artifacts

-- `Calendar`: All actions related to Job Calendars
+- `calendar` - All actions related to Job Calendars

-- `CI`: All actions related to configuration items.
-These actions are split in two groups, A group for administering the CI’s and a second group for Viewing the CI’s.
-An example here is adding or viewing a status.
+- `ci` - All actions related to configuration items.You can give permission to manage or view CIs.
+The action Admin CIs also give permission to view CIs so it is not neccesary to add both.
+To specify the CIs, you have to drag the action.
+In the new window, select the roles and collections that the user can view/manage.
+You can also add negative filters.
+For example, if the user can see all CIs except the project collection, you can add all roles and then add a negative filter to that collection.

-- `Development`: All actions related to the Development menu on the top bar of the tool Git: All actions for accessing the Git Repository
+- `development` - All actions related to the Development menu on the top bar of the tool.
+- `git` - All actions for accessing the Git Repository

-- `Help`: Actions related to the Help menu
+- `help` - Actions related to the Help menu

-- `Home`:
+- `home` - Actions allowing to view Lifecycle panel or to the menu

-- `Job`: All actions related to jobs e.g. creating new jobs, restart jobs....
+- `job` - All actions related to jobs e.g. creating new jobs, restart jobs....

-- `Labels`: Action allowing to administer labels
+- `labels` - Action allowing to administer labels

-- `Notify`: Actions allowing the role to receive general admin and notification messages
+- `notify` - Actions allowing the role to receive general admin and notification messages

-- `Projects`: Action allowing to access the Project Lifecycle
+- `projects` - Action allowing to access the Project Lifecycle

-- `Reports`: Actions allowing to view dynamics fields and reports
+- `reports` - Actions allowing to view dynamics fields and reports

-- `Search`: Actions allowing to search for Jobs, Ci’s and topics
+- `search` - Actions allowing to search for Jobs, Ci’s and topics

-- `SQA`: Actions allowing to access the quality portal

-- `Topics`: Actions on topics, For each topic in the database there is actions to, view, add, delete, edit the topic and to add/view comments to a topic.

-- `Topicfields`: For each field of a topic in a specific status, an action can be set to allowing the field to be edited by the role, or an action can be set to prohibit the role from viewing the field.

- - By default all fields of a topic in a specific status are READONLY.
-For ALL Fields that can be added when creating an instance of a topic or Fields that can  be changed when Editing an instance of a topic the action`:

-For example, when adding the action “Can edit the field Changesets" in a category called "Change Request" for the status "Deployed", the user with the role currently edited, will be able to edit and change the field “changeset” for the topic “Change Request”, when an instance of that topic has the status “Deployed”.
+- `topics` - It allows the user to view topics, delete topics, create a topic, add comments to the topics, etc...
+Once the action is drawn, you can filter so the user can only apply that action for given categories.
+- `topicfields` - It allows you to configure the actions to see and/or edit the fields of the topics.
+It is possible to configure each field depending on the category and the status of the topic.
+Just add the category, status and the field so the user can interact with it.
+It is also possible negative filters, for example, provide a user permission to view all fields of a category minus the 'Estimate' field.
+To do this, assigned permissions to see all the fields in that category and add a negative filter to the 'Estimate' field.

 For each field of each topic in any status, this action has to be added for those role that need to edit this field.

 ### <img src="/static/images/icons/edit.svg" /> Edit the selected Role

 Allows editing the selected Role.
 Once changes have been made, select the “Accept”.
 To avoid any changes, select the “Close” button instead.

 ### <img src="/static/images/icons/copy.svg" /> Duplicate the selected Role